Pedro-Mac/Pedro-Mac/README.md

 ### Greetings :smile:

 * :ocean: I feel the happiest when I am surfing
-* :zap: One of my super powers is crazily catching things mid-air
+* :zap: One of my super powers is catching things mid-air
-* :books: I	love reading fantasy books
 * ♟️ Chess fan

 <!--